GESoftware-CF/uaa/docs/login/OpenAM-README.md

   - b) Click '/ (Top Level Realm)'
   - c) Click 'Subjects'
   - d) Click 'New'
-    Enter user information -
-    After the user is created, click on it again, and give the user an email address
+    Enter user information — After the user is created, click on it again and give the user an email address
   - e) Log out of OpenAM

 ###Step 8